Case Study: Augmented Reality-Based

 Augmented Reality As A Key Part Of The Marketing Campaign

 The delivered iOS product was launched as a key part of the client's marketing campaign, almost immediately followed by development of the Android version.
 This project became a prime example of a business seeing business value in AR innovation and embracing it well before its competition.
 This applies to most modern businesses from a variety of industries, including healthcare, retail, and manufacturing.
-We saw this trend at CES 2018 last month, and we are certain to show more examples in the near future.
+For videos showcasing AR in action, check our collection of Augmented Reality demos.
 Mobile apps are inarguably becoming one of the key AR trends of today.
+Augmented reality companies closely follow the latest technology innovations and try to integrate them with their clients' businesses.

 Augmented Reality is sweeping the globe with dynamic information delivery and innovative ways of making and selling products and... more →